James D. Murdoch

 Recent updates

-Thrilled to announce that we will be developing a second edition of our Conservation Biology textbook for Oxford University Press.
-The book will include several new updates and expanded video exercises and challenge problems.
-Due out in the fall of 2024!
+Thrilled to announce the publication of the second edition of our Conservation Biology textbook for Oxford University Press.
+The book include several new updates and expanded video exercises and challenge problems.
+Many thanks to Dr. Brad Cardinale at Penn State for leading the charge!
+Cardinale, B., and J. Murdoch.
+2025.
+Conservation Biology, 2nd edition.
+Oxford University Press, Oxford, United Kingdom.

 A snapshot of current projects